Topological two-dimensional Su-Schrieffer-Heeger analogue acoustic networks: Total reflection at corners and corner induced modes: Edge waves and corner effects

 \section{Edge waves and corner effects}

 In this section, we consider a network with a horizontal edge.
 This is obtained by adding together unit cells for $m \in \mathbb Z$ and $n=1..\infty$.
 Moreover, at the lower end of the network, we add open ended channels, where the acoustic pressure vanishes.
 Hence, we must now solve the eigenvalue problem of \eq{2D_SSH_master_Eq} with the additional boundary conditions $\pbet_{m,n=0} = \pdel_{m,n=0} = 0$.
-From now on, we also assume that $s<t$, since we expect edge waves when this condition is met~\cite{Liu17}.
+If the system has nontrivial topological properties~\cite{Hasan10,Xiao14,Ma19}, edge waves appear and propagate along the boundary while being evanescent inside the network.
+This was shown explicitly in the 2D SSH model: edge waves are present whenever $s<t$, which correspond to a nonzero (quantized) 2D Zak phase~\cite{Liu17,Liu18,Obana19}.
+Since our acoustic network is exactly described by the 2D SSH model through equation~\eqref{2D_SSH_master_Eq}, we conclude that edge waves will be present whenever $s<t$.
+From now on, we assume that this condition holds.
+The rest of this paper is devoted to the study of the scattering properties of these edge waves.